desiredpersona/blog-old/_posts/2016-05-11-disqus-comments-jekyll.md

 I recently added Disqus to my Jekyll powered website.
 This guide will keep the code clutter free and as reusable as possible.

+Sign up for a [Disqus account](https://disqus.com).

+Register your website with Disqus by creating a unique [Disqus shortname](https://help.disqus.com/installation/whats-a-shortname).

-Open `config.yml` and add the following code.
-Remember to change `my_disqus_shortname` to your own Disqus shortname.
+Open your sites `config.yml` and add the following code.
+Remember to change `my_disqus_shortname` below which is just a placeholder for your own sites unique Disqus shortname.

 ```yaml
 # Disqus Comments